composer/windows-setup/src/README.md

 item to allow you to run it.

-Insert the card-reader, go to the _Activate Certificates_ page in your account and follow the instructions to generate and store a key-pair on the card reader.
-You then need to verify your email and provide identification documentation.
+Insert the card-reader, go to the _Activate Certificates_ page in your account and follow the instructions.
+It can all be a bit clunky but the general idea is that you:

+* Select to store a key-pair on the card reader.
+* Download a `CertumCryptoAgent_**.jnlp` file.
+* Run the file (you will need to enter your PIN code).

+You should eventually get to a page that lets you add various certificate details.
+Put your name in the Organization field and fill in the Country, Locality (use your town rather than your address) and State fields.
+You will then be sent a verification email and another requesting identification documentation.

-Once the certificate has been activated, go to the _Manage Certificates_ page and select `Save binary` to download the `.cer` file (note that this works in any browser).
+Once the certificate has been fully activated (you will be notified by email when the certificate has been issued), go to the _Manage Certificates_ page and select `Save binary` to download the `.cer` file (note that this works in any browser).
 Open the `proCertumCardManager`, read the card and choose your profile - probably the Common profile.
 Then click _Import certificate_ to add this file to the reader.

 To register the certificate in the Windows Certificate Store, click _Show certificate details_ then _Install Certificate_.
 Choose Current User for the store location and let the system automatically